-We value the support and generosity of our funders and spend dollars prudently, with 98 percent of our spending going directly to programs.
-We leverage an $7.2mm operating budget into $84mm of contributed services, media time and space that allow us to reach millions of families.
+We value the support and generosity of our funders and spend dollars prudently, with 77 percent of our operating expenses going directly to programs.
+In 2018, we leveraged a $8.1 million operating budget into $83.8 million of contributed services, media time and space that help up reach millions of families.

 The independent accounting firm KPMG LLP conducts an annual review of our financial statements in accordance with auditing standards generally accepted in the United States of America.
 A copy of audited statements and annual 990 tax returns, prepared by Grant Thornton LLP, can be accessed in the links below.

 2018: Annual Report | Audited Financial Statements | From 990 | Donors & Funders